 And so, what he’s encouraging everybody to do is really step back and ask yourself, “Am I doing the most important, most valuable work in my business or am I doing stuff that I should delegate down or give away?”
 You do that for a couple of weeks and you’ll really start to find opportunities to hire a Virtual Assistant and really help you grow your business.

 How Daniel Stays Motivated

-In terms of online resources, Daniel stated that he’s not going to give one; he’s going to give you a couple that are really important when you go remote or have a digital kind of background.
-First, he always prefers face to face conversations.
+In terms of online resources, Daniel stated that he’s not going to give one; he’s going to give you a couple that is really important when you go remote or have a digital kind of background.
+First, he always prefers face-to-face conversations.
 So, they do a lot of video conferencing.
 So, have a video conferencing app, have a VOIP phone system so that you can have your Virtual Assistant and your team, regardless of where they are, actually communicate both phone calls, text messages and it’s really important to have kind of that system set up.

 Yanique: And which ones do you recommend as the better ones to use if you were to engage in a VOIP system?

 Daniel shared that they’re all pretty much created equally.
 They use RingCentral internally because it connects to their CRM sales force.
 But there are several out there.
 The most important thing is there’s no latency and so he’ll give some suggestions there.
 Latency means in the Philippines, which is their country of operations, there are servers for RingCentral.
 So, the servers where the phone is transmitted are actually in Asia and so, therefore, there’s no latency when you make calls or you have your 1-800 number, for instance, routed to somebody in the Philippines, that’s probably the most important consideration.